-8. Is the sequester "returning" in FY2018?
+8. Is the sequester "returning" in FY2020?

-Sometimes Members of Congress, the Administration, and the press discuss the sequester "returning in FY2018."
-Generally, the term return is being used to describe the fact that beginning in FY2018, the discretionary spending limits will again be the level prescribed by the BCA.
+Sometimes Members of Congress, the Administration, and the press discuss the concept of the sequester "returning."
+Generally, the term return is being used to describe the fact that at some point, the discretionary spending limits will again be the level prescribed by the BCA.
 As mentioned above, since the BCA was enacted, other legislation has been enacted to increase the discretionary spending limits.
-The BBA 2013 increased discretionary spending limits for both defense and nondefense for FY2014 and FY2015, and the BBA 2015 increased discretionary spending limits for both defense and nondefense for FY2016 and FY2017.
-No similar increase has been enacted for FY2018 and beyond.
-The statement that the "sequester is returning in FY2018," therefore, means that the discretionary spending limits will again be the level prescribed by the BCA, as described in the section below.
+The BBA 2013 increased discretionary spending limits for both defense and nondefense for FY2014 and FY2015, the BBA 2015 increased discretionary spending limits for both defense and nondefense for FY2016 and FY2017, and the BBA 2018 increased discretionary spending limits for both defense and nondefense for FY2018 and FY2019.
+No similar increase has been enacted for FY2020 and FY2021.
+The statement that the "sequester is returning in FY2020," therefore, means that the discretionary spending limits will again be the level prescribed by the BCA, as described in the section below.